tinacms/tina.io/content/docs/graphql/client.md

 ## Writing your own GQL Queries

-First of all you can import the generated client
+First of all, you can import the generated client.

 ```ts
 import { ExperimentalGetTinaClient } from "../path/to/tinaFolder/.tina/__generated__/types";
 ```

 Then you can use the typed client.
-The types are based on your Graphql queries that you have written.
-The Graphql queries are written in the `.tina/queries/` folder and these will be used to generate the client.
+The types are based on the Graphql queries that you have written.
+The Graphql queries are written in the `.tina/queries/` folder, and these will be used to generate the client.

 Example of `.tina/queries/example.gql`
 ```gql